heyjoekim/SnowModelDoc/README.md

 - `7_mk_mm/`
     - `mk_micromet_NLDAS2.f`
 - `readme.txt`
-#### 4.2.X Download Reanalysis Data
+#### 4.2.1 Download Reanalysis Data
 There are script templates to download reanalysis data.
-I (and Sam) should have some templates downloading ERA5 and MERRA-2 data.
+I (and Sam) should have some templates scripts to download ERA5 and NLDAS2 data.
 Depending on your needs, daily or hourly data can be downloaded.

-#### 4.2.X Some Processing
+#### 4.2.2 Some Processing
 The inputs for SnowModel is the following:
 - tair: Air Temperatire (C)
 - relh: Relative humidity (%)